Five Brides / Пять Невест (2011) – A Film Review (minor spoilers for the first half of the film)

 Content Note: This film is rated 14+ but is a fun film for the whole family to enjoy in my opinion.
 The only hint of impropriety is the philandering wife of the head of the base.
 There is no nudity, strong swearing or scenes of a sexual nature.

 Where to Watch: Five Brides is not available on DVD with English subtitles, as far as I can tell.
-However, you can watch it for free on Central Partnership’s official YouTube channel by following this link.
+However, you can watch it for free on Central Partnership’s official YouTube channel by.
 Remember to turn on CC for subtitles and watch it while you can.

 “Happiness in marriage is entirely a

 (I would probably give this film a higher romance rating, but this quote was too fitting to miss out on the chance to use it!)

 10 thoughts on “Five Brides (One Groom)- A Comedy About Love and Friendship”